Equitable Resolution Procedures ("ERP") Investigations

 Recording of Interviews

 No audio or video recording of any kind is permitted by anyone other than the investigator, during any meetings or interviews associated with the ERP.
 If the investigator elects to audio and/or video record interviews, all parties present are first made aware of and must consent to the recording.
+If a party does not consent to the recording of an interview, the interview may be facilitated through the exchange of written questions and answers.
 Transcriptions of recorded interviews are included as part of the Preliminary Investigation Report and Final Investigation Report, and may be accessed by the parties, hearing administrator(s), or appeal administrator(s) during any hearing or appellate review.

 Interview recordings remain a part of the case file through the final resolution of the matter (including any applicable appeal), and may be accessed as needed by any ERP administrator who takes part in the process (including appellate officers), upon request.